 It is recommend that students review the specific academic requirements for their program's applicable licensure board(s) in their state of residence, or in the state where they intend to obtain a license, before beginning an academic program that results in licensure and prior to beginning any internship/practicum.
 Many licensure boards require more than successful degree completion to obtain a license.

-Students must keep the college informed if their location changes so the college can help determine if a program's curriculum will meet out-of-state licensure/certification requirements for employment.
+Students must keep M State informed if their location changes so the college can help determine if a program's curriculum will meet out-of-state licensure/certification requirements for employment.

-The college makes every effort to ensure information about education requirements for licensure or certification is current, however please be advised that state laws, regulations and policies may change at any time.
-It is the responsibility of the student completing the licensure program to check with the licensing board(s) in their state of residence or in the state in which they intend to obtain a license for the most recent information and requirements.
+M State makes every effort to ensure information about education requirements for licensure or certification is current, however please be advised that state laws, regulations and policies may change at any time.
+It is the responsibility of the student completing the licensure program to check with the licensing board(s) in their state of residence, or in the state in which they intend to obtain a license, for the most recent information and requirements.
 M State shall not be held liable if the student is unable to qualify for licensure or certification in any jurisdiction or cannot obtain a practicum/internship location.

 If a student is enrolled in a professional licensure program and considering moving to another state, they should contact the program advisor to discuss authorization and licensure eligibility requirements.
 Relocating to another state may impact if the student can remain in the program, meet the state licensure requirements and/or continue to receive financial aid funding.

-M State is accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
-Some M State programs that result in licensure or certification are also accredited by industry specific accrediting bodies.
-More information about programmatic accreditation can be found at www.minnesota.edu/accreditation.
+Some M State programs that result in licensure or certification are accredited by industry specific accrediting bodies.
+More information about these programs can be found at www.minnesota.edu/accreditation.

 - U.S. Department of Education Code of Federal Regulations, CFR §668.43, section (a)(5)(v) and section (b)